code-lava/boxyz/README.md

 ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️ **TRAINING THE MODEL IS NOT NECESSARY TO RUN THE EVALUATION BUT YOU NEED TO [DOWNLOAD AND PROCESS THE DATASET](#preprocess-dataset)**

+You can either train the model or use the pretrained models on the [SCD dataset](https://arxiv.org/abs/2102.12808).

+Download the YOLO checkpoints pretrained on the SCD dataset from [here](https://1drv.ms/f/c/68347683875c28db/EkdgNnKKAqJPrrGnipEBb0YBBwWiGve1j4QCmm6hDR6OFQ?e=75zlm1) and place them in `notebooks/runs/` folder e.g., `notebooks/runs/segment/2.2G_2_ft_mscd_yolo11m_epoch12`

-Finally, run the Jupyter notebook `notebooks/2.3_box_segmentation_yolo_eval.ipynb` to evaluate the trained models,
+Run the Jupyter notebook `notebooks/2.3_box_segmentation_yolo_eval.ipynb` to evaluate the trained models,

 This will evaluate the `train_...` prefixed trained models if specified with `MODEL_NAME_PREFIX="train_"`, otherwise, it will use the model checkpoints already trained on the SCD carton box dataset.